beckn/protocol-specifications/docs/proposals/BECKN-RFC-005-Creating-Pub-Sub-Enabled-Network.md

 # The experiment.
 In [Beckn-One](https://github.com/venkatramanm/beckn-portal) (which is a reference network for Beckn applications), the following experiment was conducted.

-1. A system wide open message broker (nats.io and  hivemq were tried out)  was be made available for BAP and BPP registered on the network
+1. A system wide open message broker was made available for BAPs and BPPs registered on the network. (nats.io and  hivemq were tried out)
-2. TOPIC via which communication was enabled were designed according to the following pattern
+2. Topics via which communication was enabled were designed according to the following pattern

 		ROOT/[Country]/[City]/[domain]/[action]/[intended_subscriber_id]/[transaction_id]/[message_id] (in hive mq)

-		** Note
+		AND
+		ROOT.[Country].[City].[domain].[action].[intended_subscriber_id].[transaction_id].[message_id] (in nats.io)

+		*Note*

-		* topic level separators, single level wild cards and multilevel wild cards are different by brokers
+		1. Topic level separators, single level wild cards and multilevel wild cards are different by brokers
-		* For Search requests the intended_subscriber_id  field was always "all" in BAP and BPP.
+		2. For Search requests the intended_subscriber_id  field was always "all" in BAP and BPP.
-		* Special characters like "/" in the fields would need to be escaped so that they are not confused with level separator.
+		3. Special characters like "/" in the fields would need to be escaped so that they are not confused with level separator.
 For uniformity, we replaced all broker specific special characters by strings "_separator_", "_single_level_wild_card_" and "_multi_level_wild_card_" respectively

-3. Sandbox BAP in beckn-one published a **Cloud event** to the complete  topic with no wild card.
+1. Sandbox BAP in beckn-one published a **Cloud event** to the complete  topic with no wild card.
-4. Humbhionline BPP subscribed to specific topic or wild card topic and received the **Cloud event*.
+2. Humbhionline BPP was listening to multiple topics.
+Some of which were complete topic and some were wild cards.

 		Extract from Humbhionline  logs.
 		================================